Changing how you view the remote host

 Fig. 3 – Insert the custom width and height.
 In this case, standard HD dimensions have been inserted

-A further option 'Match the client resolution upon connecting' will resize the remote desktop to the biggest resolution among the available ones to fit in your client monitor every time you connect.
+A further option 'Ask the desktop resolution upon connecting' asks if and how you prefer to resize the desktop every time you connect.